sguox002/leetcode/leetcode-all.md

 - bfs with parent information
 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-1036	Escape a Large Maze    		35.1%	Hard
+from src to target, with obstacles <=200. with obstacles, it is only able to enclose a small region.
+If we cannot escape the enclosed area, we cannot reach target. bfs or dfs with optimization: obstacles around src, obstacles around target. if dfs can reach out the max radius (defined by 200) then we can reach. dfs with greedy
+->>

 <<-1091	Shortest Path in Binary Matrix    		38.6%	Medium
 given a binary matrix, 1 means blocked.
 You can go 8 directions.